adlogix/zf2-opensoft-rollout/README.md

 # Usage

-To call the rollout service from a zend controller:
+To retrieve the rollout service from a zend controller:

 ```
 <?php